 It’s also important to look at the discharge characteristics of these batteries.
 Li-Ion’s voltage discharge is good, but not great.
 A good voltage discharge curve is flat, meaning the voltage doesn’t degrade as battery charge capacity reduces.
 Li-phosphate, on the other hand, has an excellent voltage discharge curve at the right temperatures.
 Discharge current comes into play as well for electric motor applications.
 Li-Ion’s low discharge current rate of 1 C pales in comparison to Li-phosphates which can be up to 25 C. Another win for Li-phosphate.

 Some people like to chat with multiple matches at once.
 I just don’t have the mental or emotional capacity for that.
 It’s always important to consider cell capacity in love and in batteries.
 Despite Li-phosphate’s wins in safety and discharge, Li-Ion can simply store more power.
 When you’re designing portable electronics, size often matters.
-Li-Ion batteries can store up to twice as much energy per kg over Li-phosphate.
+Li-Ion batteries can store up to twice as much energy per kg over Lithium-iron phosphate.
 That makes a big difference when you’re trying to hit strict space targets.
 So there’s finally a match for Li-Ion.

 Catastrophic failure in a Li-Ion battery.